ITU-BDSA2024-GROUP28/Chirp/docs/report.md

 Our project board columns have been adjusted throughout this course, due to our needs varying from week to week.
 In the beginning of the course we were still learning to structure our time correctly, so we had columns for previous weeks that included issues we had not managed to finish before the beginning of a new week.
 However, with a bit of extra effort we caught up and for the last half of the course we have only had work for the current week to complete.
 This can be seen in the image above.

-As can also be seen above, some issues have not yet been completed.
-This is due to us constantly improving our project these last few days, so occassionally new warnings pop up, and tests need to be adjusted.
-These issues have therefore been ongoing for longer periods of time, and have been moved back and forth between the in progress and completed columns.
+Likewise seen above, some issues have not yet been completed.
+This is due to us constantly improving our project these last few days, so occassionally new warnings appear, and tests need to be adjusted.
+These issues have therefore been ongoing for longer periods of time, and have been moved back and forth between the "This week in progress" and "Done" columns.
 There are also some issues on the board which reflect the status of our report at the moment of us writing this section.

 <a id="group-workflow"></a>
 ### Group Workflow
 ![](./diagrams/groupworkflowblue.png)

 This is how our group tackled the weekly project work.
-As can be seen from the diagram, the flow in the blue box was used repeatedly throughout the week, as this is how we structured our work in smaller groups when working directly on the project.
+As can be seen from the diagram, the flow in the blue box repeated throughout the week, as this is how we structured our work in smaller groups when working directly on the project.

 We followed the standard pair programming strategies well throughout the weeks, and enjoyed how efficient we found this to be.
-As can also be seen in many of our initial commits, we did sometimes spend the days working all of us together on the project work.
+As can also be seen in many of our initial commits, where all the memebers are creditted as co-authors, we did lean towards mob programming in the beginning of the project work.
 This was often due to certain tasks needing to be performed sequentially, otherwise the project would not be cohesive.
 Additionally, we enjoyed the productive discussions that sprung from this team-working style.

-We also enjoyed showing eachother our work by conducting scrum-style code run-throughs when meeting up  all together, as this helped us all stay up to date on the code, even the parts we had not written ourselves.
+We also enjoyed showing each other our work by conducting SCRUM-style code run-throughs when meeting up, as this helped us all stay up to date on the code, even the parts we had not written ourselves.
 This also allowed for inputs on how to improve certain parts of the code in terms of efficiency, better readability or to follow the correct architectural design models.

 <a id="work-locally"></a>
 ## How to make _Chirp!_ work locally